The computational landscape of permutation patterns: The impact of the pattern length

 \begin{proof} We show \w{1}-hardness by giving an fpt-reduction from the \w{1}-complete \textsc{Clique} problem~\cite{DowneyF99Book} to \sppm: \pprob{\textsc{Clique}} {A graph $G=(V, E)$ and a positive integer $k$.}{$k$}{Is there a subset of vertices $S \subseteq V$ of size $k$ such that $S$ forms a clique, i.e., the induced subgraph $G[S]$ is complete?}

 The reduction has three parts.
 First, we will show that we are able to reduce a \textsc{Clique} instance to a pair $(P',T')$, where $P'$ and $T'$ are two permutations on multisets, i.e., permutations in which elements may occur more than once.
 Applying Definition~\ref{def:pattern} to \pe s on \mul s means that in a matching repeated elements in the pattern have to be mapped to repeated elements in the text.
 In addition to repeated elements, $P'$ and $T'$ contain so-called \emph{guard elements}.
-Their function will be explained at a later point.
+Their function is explained below.
 Second, we will show how to get rid of repetitions.
 The method used in this step has already been used in the \NP-completeness proof of \ppm provided by Bose, Buss and Lubiw in~\cite{Bose1998277}.
 Third, we implement the guards by using the segregation property and have thus reduced \textsc{Clique} to \textsc{SPPM}.

 Let $(G,k)$ be a \textsc{Clique} instance, where $V=\left\lbrace v_1, v_2, \ldots, v_l \right\rbrace $ is the set of vertices and $E=\left\lbrace e_1, e_2, \ldots, e_m \right\rbrace $ the set of edges.
 Both the pattern and the text consist of a single substring coding vertices ($\dot P$ resp.\ $\dot T$) and substrings coding edges ($\bar P_i$ resp.\ $\bar T_i$ for the $i$-th substring).
-These substrings are listed one after the other, with \emph{guard elements} placed in between them to ensure that substrings have to be matched to corresponding substrings.
-For the moment, we will simply write brackets for the guard elements, indicating that a block of elements enclosed by a $\langle$ to the left and a $\rangle$ to the right has to be matched into another block of elements between two such brackets.
+These substrings are listed one after the other, with \emph{guard elements} placed in between them.
+These guard elements have the function of separating substrings in a matching: guard elements will have to be mapped to guard elements and substrings embraced by two consecutive guard-elements will also have to be mapped to substrings embraced by two consecutive guard-elements.
+For the moment, we will simply write brackets to indicate where guard elements are placed.
+The meaning of these brackets is then the following: a block of elements enclosed by a $\langle$ to the left and a $\rangle$ to the right has to be matched into another block of elements between two such brackets.
+How the guard-elements are implemented as elements of a permutation is explained at the end of the proof after Claim~\ref{claim.repetitions}.

 We define the pattern to be

 $\dot P$ corresponds to a list of (indices of) $k$ vertices.
 The $\bar {P_i}$'s represent all possible edges between the $k$ vertices (in lexicographic order).

 For the text